-The 2018 William D. Carey Lecture will be presented by Dr. Arati Prabhakar, a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University, and former director of DARPA.
+The 2018 William D. Carey Lecture was presented by Dr. Arati Prabhakar, a fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University, and former director of DARPA.

 About Dr. Arati Prabhakar